forax/java-guide/guide/chapter09-list_and_map.md

 System.out.println(group);
 ```

-to count the number of occurences, use merge
+to count the number of occurrence, use merge
 ```java
 var letters = List.of("a", "b", "e", "b");
 var occurenceMap = new HashMap<String, Integer>();